SMS Compliance | TCPA Text Message Compliance Checklist

 Is mass texting illegal?

-What are the penalties for text messages that violate the TCPA?
+What are the penalties for TCPA violations?

-The FCC and courts judge calls in the same ways as texts.
+The FCC and courts judge calls and text messages in the same way.
 The penalties for violating the TCPA are the same for both.
-TCPA fines are also levied on a per-violation basis.
-Standard penalties are up to $500 per violation and up to $1,500 per willful violation.
+TCPA fines also get levied on a per-violation basis.

-Add SMS Superpowers to Any Business Phone
+Add SMS Superpowers to Your Phone Line

 inbox team conversation